carlossantillana/ndn-drop/tools/chunks/README.md

   specifies which directory on local computer to post all files from.

 For more information, run the programs with `--help` as argument.

+### Crypto

+The following command will publish the all files in specified directory

+    crypto fileToDecrypt

+Decrypts and replaces the file.